Scott-Hickmann/Article-Rewriter/results/rewriter/article_1.md

 NATO allowed Hungary and Czechoslovakia to fall to Moscow when Joe Biden was young, and the only battles it has ever fought against Serbian and Taliban militants.

-paraphrased Russian leaders like Putin don't look at the present and assume it will continue forever.
+Russian leaders like Putin don't look at the present and assume it will continue forever.

  Whether Russian leaders like Vladimir don't look at the present but assume it is.